aerostorm19/PortToPurpose-8051-PIC-Labs/README.md

 # PortToPurpose-8051-PIC-Labs
 ### "I used to skip journaling.
-Now I document like I debug—precise, relentless, and with style."
+Now I document like I debug precise, relentless, and with style.
+As this what people actually see.
+So here it is!
+Guys and I do hope that it helps you all also in learning as it did for me."

 ---